SchlossLab/Colovas_Data_Accessibility/README.md

 ## Where Do I Go in the Repository?

-1. 20231128_PaperDataCleanup.R to generate into your workspace all necesssary data from relevant files.
+1. PaperDataCleanup.R shows how the "groundtruth.csv" file was generated to pull in all relevant metadata from necessary files.

-2. 20231130_SummaryFigureGenerator.R to create summary figures regarding test case data.
+2. TextScraping.R shows the text scraping process using package rvest to collect the text of all papers.

 ### Other: